Davidsksilva/aws-drone-monitor/README.md

 ## Getting Started

+Given the need to confiture the aws tools, a full explanation of how the code works or how to implement the system itself won't be presentend.
+But I will be more than happy to answer any questions, just let me known through e-mail.

 The source code is separeted in three folders/parts:

 * **aws_lambda:** source code for the AWS lambda functions, written in node.
 Two lambda functions were used, `data_controller.js` to update the drone status (also keeping a history) by inserting data in a DynamoDB table, and `device_registration.js` which registrates the drone itself in a table.